Commanding, Powerful, Affectionate and BIG!

 Watch that tail!

 They have huge tails that are always wagging with excitement.
-These tails are a bit dangerous, knocking down any low-lying objects, including children.
+These tails can be a bit dangerous, knocking down any low-lying objects, including children.
 It’s a good idea to keep everything above tail level while owning this dog.
 They can also get too excited and run too fast, knocking over anything it can in the process.

-The Great Dane has been around for a long time, and it is suggested that the earliest existence of them was around 2,000-1,000 B.C.
+The Dane has been around for a long time, and it is suggested that the earliest existence of them was around 2,000-1,000 B.C.

 Dogs similar to them seem to be described in Chinese literature and in Babylonian temples.